jojozhuang/jojozhuang.github.io/_posts/portfolios/2016-04-03-Online-Course-Player-SocketIO.md

 ## 4. Codes
 1) Http Server and Socket.IO(Server side)
-Use express to setup an http server.
-And use socket.io to transfer data between client and server.
+Use express module to setup an http server.
+And use socket.io module to build up the connection between client and server.
 There are two broadcasting events, ‘draw’ for screenshot and ‘drawline’ for whiteboard.
 ![image3](/assets/courseplayersocketio/image3.png)
-2) Unzip file (server side)
+2) Decompress Files (server side)
 The data files for screenshot and whiteboard are compressed.
-We use the zlib module which is provided by Node.js to decompress the file.
-Generally, there are two method for compression, Gzip and Inflate.
-Here, we use the ‘Inflate’ method.
-For your project, you must choose the right one for the compressed file.
+We use the zlib module which is provided by Node.js to decompress them.
+Generally, there are two encoding formats for compression, Gzip and Inflate.
+Here, we use the ‘Inflate’ method of zlib.
+For your project, you must choose the corresponding method according to encoding format of your compressed file.
 ![image4](/assets/courseplayersocketio/image4.png)
 3) Read Data File (server side)
 Use files system module and Buffer module provided by Node.js to read data from local files.
-Notice that, we read data from file stream, offset and length must be specified.
+Notice that, we read data from stream instead of the whole file, so offset and length must be specified.
 For each screenshot, it consists of 8\*8=64 pieces of images.
-For each image, we use base64 format and draw it to canvas later.
+For each image, we use base64 format and later draw it to canvas at client side.
 All the images are converted to JSON string format and sent to client.
 ![image5](/assets/courseplayersocketio/image5.png)
 4) Draw Images (client side)
-On the client side, we monitor the ‘draw’ event and receive data from server side.
+At the client side, we monitor the ‘draw’ event.
+It is invoked if server send data to the client.
-For each screenshot, there are 64 images for maximum.
-There will be fewer if some parts of the screenshot are not changed.
+For each screenshot, there is a maximum number of 64 images for each-time drawing.
+There will be fewer images if some of them are not changed.
 First, we need to parse the data to JSON format.
 Then we draw the images one by one to a hidden canvas(\#workingss).
 At last, draw the whole hidden canvas to the visible canvas(\#myss) for screenshot.
 ![image6](/assets/courseplayersocketio/image6.png)
 5) Draw Lines
 Similar with drawing images, we need to parse the data to JSON format first.
 Then, draw lines to canvas based on the given  color, width, and position.